 Adenosine deaminase (ADA) degrades not only adenosine but also deoxyadenosine (dA), which it converts to deoxyinosine (dI).
 If ADA is lacking, dA accumulates and is converted back to dATP by salvage pathway nucleoside and nucleotide kinases.
 Excess dATP inhibits ribonucleotide reductase and thereby throttles the supply of deoxyribonucloside triphosphates other than dATP.
 This interferes with DNA synthesis and promotes apoptosis.

-The apoptotic stimulus created by ADA deficiency remains below the threshold at which it would trigger manifest apoptosis in most cell types.
-However, it is sufficiently strong in lymphocytes, which are very susceptible to apoptotic stimuli in general.
-Apoptosis depletes both T- and B-lymphocytes, which gives rise to severe combined immunodeficiency (SCID).62
+The apoptotic stimulus created by ADA deficiency has limited strength and, in most cell types, falls short of triggering manifest apoptosis.
+However, it does induce apoptosis in lymphocytes, which are very susceptible to apoptotic stimuli in general.
+Apoptosis depletes both T- and B-lymphocytes, which gives rise to severe combined immunodeficiency (SCID).64

 Therapy of adenosine deaminase deficiency

 The current standard treatment of ADA is bone marrow transplant.
 If the bone marrow of the patient is replaced with that of a healthy donor, the lymphocytes derived from the new bone marrow will express an intact ADA gene, and therefore be able to protect themselves from dATP accumulation and apoptosis.
 Gene therapy is based on the same principle, but uses replacement of the defective gene within the patients’ own bone marrow stem cells.
-It does work in principle but is currently still experimental.
+It is transitioning from experimental to routine treatment .